ateendra24/Ghaziabad_University/README.md

 The website is about Ghaziabad University, which fictional university.
 The website is responsive.

-The website for about Kothari Steam Quest, IGNENIOUS 2022.
+The website for about Kothari Steam Quest, INGENIOUS 2022.